-The language extension MagicHash (page 295) allows # as a postfix modifier to identifiers.
+The language extension MagicHash (page 263) allows # as a postfix modifier to identifiers.
 Thus, x# is a valid variable, and T# is a valid type constructor or data constructor.

 The hash sign does not change semantics at all.
 We tend to use variable names ending in "#" for unboxed values or types (e.g. Int#), but there is no requirement to do so; they are just plain ordinary variables.
-Nor does the MagicHash (page 295) extension bring anything into scope.
-For example, to bring Int# into scope you must import GHC.Prim (see Unboxed types and primitive operations (page 289)); the MagicHash (page 295) extension then allows you to refer to the Int# that is now in scope.
-Note that with this option, the meaning of x = 0 is changed: it defines a function x = 0.
+Nor does the MagicHash (page 263) extension bring anything into scope.
+For example, to bring Int# into scope you must import GHC.Prim (see Unboxed types and primitive operations (page 257)); the MagicHash (page 263) extension then allows you to refer to the Int# that is now in scope.
+Note that with this option, the meaning of x # y = 0 is changed: it defines a function x # taking a single argument y; to define the operator #, put a space: <math>x # y = 0.

-The MagicHash (page 295) also enables some new forms of literals (see Unboxed types (page 290)):
+The MagicHash (page 263) also enables some new forms of literals (see Unboxed types (page 257)):